neovim/neovim-ruby/README.md

 # my_plugin.rb

 Neovim.plugin do |plug|
-  # Define a command called "Add" which returns the sum of two numbers
-  # The `:sync => true` option tells nvim to wait for a response.
-  # The result of the block will be returned to nvim.
-  plug.command(:Add, :nargs => 2, :sync => true) do |nvim, x, y|
-    x + y
-  end

-  # Define a command called "SetLine" which sets the current line
+  # Define a command called "SetLine" which sets the current line to the sum of
-  # This command is asynchronous, so nvim won't wait for a response.
+  # two values.
+This command is executed asynchronously, so the return value is
+  # ignored.
   plug.command(:SetLine, :nargs => 1) do |nvim, str|
     nvim.current.line = str
   end

+  # Define a function called "Sum" which sets the current line.
+This function
+  # is executed synchronously, so the result of the block will be returned to
+  # nvim.
+  plug.command(:Sum, :nargs => 2, :sync => true) do |nvim, x, y|
+    x + y
   end

+  # Define an autocmd for the BufEnter event on Ruby files.
+  plug.autocmd(:BufEnter, :pattern => "*.rb") do |nvim|
+    nvim.command("echom 'Ruby file, eh?'") end end
 ```